 What happens if I connect to a constrained part of the network?

 The New Zealand power system is run on open access principles.
 You can request to build and connect anywhere you want, but Transpower will always need to manage the integrity and security of the transmission system.
 You cannot buy or reserve capacity on the transmission system.

 You can find more information on constraints in our Transmission Planning Report.
-To understand the uncertainties at play when considering investing, refer to the Investment Uncertainties section (in 2019 TPR, Section 3 Investment Uncertainties).
+To understand the uncertainties at play when considering investing, refer to the Uncertainty and investment planning section (TPR 2021, Section 3.3).

 I am thinking of connecting to an existing substation.
 Can I reserve a spare connection slot?

 No, there is no mechanism to reserve spare circuit breaker panels or other spare capacity.
-Under New Zealand’s regulated market Transpower must commit spare capacity on a first come first served basis.
+Under New Zealand’s regulated market Transpower must commit spare capacity on a first ready first served basis.